matiashoyld/verbo/README.md

 Once the server is running:

 - Open <http://localhost:3000> to view the landing page
-- Sign in or sign up (via Supabase auth)
+- Sign in or sign up (via Clerk authentication)
 - Recruiters can create skill assessments, configure challenges, and review candidate performances
 - Candidates can participate in AI-guided interviews and receive immediate feedback